bdubs-astro/DebounceSwitch/README.md

 A class for de-bouncing a mechanical switch.

-The parameters are the GPIO pin #, a debounce delay in milliseconds, a flag that's true if using an external pullup resistor or false if using an internal pullup resistor, and a pair of callback functions that get called when the pin goes either high or low.
+The parameters are the GPIO pin #, a flag that's true if using an internal pullup resistor, a pair of callback functions that get called when the pin goes either high or low, and a debounce delay in ms.

 The initPin() command must be called first.
 It configures the input pin, and returns the inital state of the switch.

-The readPin(int swDelay) command returns the current state (de-bounced), and calls the corresponding callback function whenever the state changes.
+The readPin(int debounceDelay) command returns the current state (de-bounced), and calls the corresponding callback function whenever the state changes.

 ![image](https://user-images.githubusercontent.com/83251604/124835632-a2b34480-df4f-11eb-8c24-43cae28c3d74.png)